EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

   make a family of _xy_ plots for columns in list.
   The syntax of integer lists is described on [this page](/docs/misc/integerlists/).\\
   If the data consists of a single column, it is copied to column 2 and the row index is copied to column 1.\\
-  Thus `fplot -colsy 2 ...` plots the column with row index on the abscissa.
+  Thus `fplot -colsy 2,4 ...` draws two curves, with column 2 as the first ordinate and column 4 as the second.
 + **-colsw _list_**\\
-  corresponding list of columns for (color) weights.
+  corresponding list of columns for color weights.

 + **-ins _strn_**\\
   insert **_strn_** directly into output postscript file.